netdata/netdata/backends/README.md

 # Metrics long term archiving

 > ⚠️ The backends system is now deprecated in favor of the [exporting engine](/exporting/README.md).
-Please see the
-> [migration guide](/docs/export/) for details on how to get started with exporting.

 Netdata supports backends for archiving the metrics, or providing long term dashboards, using Grafana or other tools, like this: